No3x/MMM-GoogleDocs-Notes/README.md

 2. Enter the new `MMM-GoogleDocs-Notes` directory and execute `npm install`.

+3. Create a Google Doc and write the note you want to display at the MagicMirror. (use `MMM` as title or remember it for later configuration of the `notetitle` key)

-3. Add the module to your config (see below).
+4. Add the module to your config (see below).

 ## Google Keep
 Unfortunately Google does not provide an API for Keep to query the content for a note from there.
 Therefore we use a Google Doc that can be edited by multiple users.

 ## Authorization
 It is very important that you follow these steps although they are not very exact but you should be able to follow.
 Before this module will work, you need to grant authorization for this module to access your Google Drive account.

 1. Go to https://console.developers.google.com/flows/enableapi?apiid=drive&pli=1 and create a new project.
 Don't use an existing one, as we need to make some specific configurations that may conflict with your existing project.